CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 Operating personnel should be made aware of the threats or problems that are relevant to an OT-specific workplace.
 This can be z.
 As the handling of removable media or smartphones.

-OT-Responsible and ICS Information Security officers should be trained more specifically on the threat situation and need for action.For SMEs, it is usually advisable to have the training carried out by external experts, since they can always bring up-to-date practical knowledge.
+OT-Responsible and ICS Information Security officers should be trained more specifically on the threat situation and need for action.
+For SMEs, it is usually advisable to have the training carried out by external experts, since they can always bring up-to-date practical knowledge.
 For larger institutions, it may be worthwhile. the establishment of an own course program.

 Proposals for more detailed training plans may, for.
 For example, see the document "Recommendations for Further Training and Qualification Measures in the ICS Environment" [BSI-CS 123].